chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 **left Function Syntax**

-Returns specified number of characters from teh left of a text string.
+Returns specified number of characters from the left of a text string.

 >**left([Text as String],[Number of Characters])**